cagney201/30-Day-SOC-MyDFIR-Challenge-/README.md

 1. I clicked on "Deploy New Server" and selected the same city as my previous setup.
 For the operating system, I chose Ubuntu 22.04 and connected the server to the VPC network I had created earlier, using VPC 2.0

 2. I went to Fleet under Management in the Elastic Management Console.
 Then, I clicked Add Fleet Server and selected Quick Start.
 For the Host URL, I entered the public IP address of the Fleet Server.

+   * Add the public IP address of the fleet server and allow all TCP ports 1-65535 into the Firewall group
+   * On the ELK server allow port number 9200 on the firewall  ufw allow 9200 (elastic search listens on this default port)

 ![image](https://github.com/user-attachments/assets/5ad3f250-48f6-46da-a4cc-b7f63cb11618)

+3. SSH into our fleet server & update the repository

+   * I copied the installation command for the Elastic Agent and pasted it into the Fleet Server terminal to initiate the installation process.
+You should see "successfully enrolled
+     the Elastic Agent".

+4. Elastic Agent

+   *